LoneWolf0904/London-Airbnb-Price-Predictor/README.md

 * *Note: The ~67% accuracy represents the "data ceiling" for these specific features.
 Further improvements would require scraping secondary data (e.g., host reviews, interior design image analysis).*

 ## 🚀 How to View the Project
-Click on the `Airbnb_Price_Prediction (2).ipynb` file above to view the full code, interactive maps, and step-by-step documentation.
+Click on the `london_airbnb_price_predictor.ipynb` file above to view the full code, interactive maps, and step-by-step documentation.